 For service information identified in this NPRM, contact Saab AB, Saab Aeronautics, SE-581 88, Linköping, Sweden; phone: +46 13 18 5591; fax: Start Printed Page 31525+46 13 18 4874; email: email@example.com; internet: http://www.saabgroup.com.
 You may view this service information at the FAA, Transport Standards Branch, 2200 South 216th St., Des Moines, WA.
 For information on the availability of this material at the FAA, call 206-231-3195.

 Examining the AD Docket

-You may examine the AD docket on the internet at http://www.regulations.gov by searching for and locating Docket No. FAA-2018-1067; or in person at Docket Operations between 9 a.m. and 5 p.m., Monday through Friday, except Federal holidays.
+You may examine the AD docket on the internet at http://www.regulations.gov by searching for and locating Docket No. FAA-2019-0520; or in person at Docket Operations between 9 a.m. and 5 p.m., Monday through Friday, except Federal holidays.
 The AD docket contains this NPRM, the regulatory evaluation, any comments received, and other information.
-The street address for Docket Operations (phone: 800-647-5527) is in the ADDRESSES section.
+The street address for Docket Operations is listed above.
 Comments will be available in the AD docket shortly after receipt.